baernty/bigbang/README.md

 To install these change to your theme directory in your terminal and enter `bower install`.

 The last thing are the Gulp modules.
-In your theme directory enter `npm install`.
+In your theme directory enter `npm install` and all modules will be installed in the `node_modules` directory.

 You're ready to go.
 Enter `gulp` and begin to work.